AlexanderSlokov/Ginnungagap/README.md

 Because you are too lazy to READ THE DAMN CVE REPORT before you install an `is-even package` that can "exec" command on your behalf!
 (who even thinks that a package manager should exec script for a package???)

-# How does Ginnungagap work?
+# Okay, I am all ears, explain how does Ginnungagap work, seriously:

 The architecture of `Ginnungagap` leverages container isolation and cloud-native runtime security to perform dynamic analysis (a.k.a. creating a honeypot) for your `npm` dependencies.